auromitamitra/Bengali_Word_Finder/README.md

 2. Open a terminal window and direct it to the base directory (`cd path/to/directory/Bengali_Word_Finder/`)
 3. Run `bengali_word_finder.py` on python 3 (`python3 bengali_word_finder.py`)
 - Note that the other scripts are called as modules by the main program, so make sure the directory structure remains the same
 - Detailed documentation and example output in the `Documentation` folder.
-Usage instructions can also be found from the `HELP` command when you run the main program
+Usage instructions can also be found from the `HELP` command inside the main program

 -------

 This tool currently works with data and transcription system from the Bengali [SHRUTI corpus](http://cse.iitkgp.ac.in/~pabitra/shruti_corpus.html).
 Words are transliterated using the [ITRANS](https://www.aczoom.com/itrans/html/tblall/tblall.html) format (Indian languages TRANSliteration).
 To use with any related language that has a corpus with a similar transcription scheme (reference on pg.
 52 [here](http://cse.iitkgp.ac.in/~pabitra/paper/ococosda11.pdf)), replace the file `shruti.dic` with the pronunciation dictionary from your corpus of choice.

-Using the word-finder with a different transcription scheme/phonologically unrelated language will need some changes to the code.
-I'm working to separate the language-specific part of the program from core part, so that customizing for new languages is simpler.
-If you want to use it for another language, are interested in contributing to the code, or have any suggestions, please get in touch!
+Using the word-finder with a different transcription scheme/phonologically unrelated language is possible, but will need some changes to the code.
+If you want to use it for another language, are interested in contributing, or have any suggestions, please drop me an email at `auromita.mitra@gmail.com`!